keyboard-dev/starter-template-v3/docs/quickstart.md

 ### Setup with Claude Desktop

-You will need to drag and drop the keyboard-mcp.dxt file found here: [repo](https://github.com/keyboard-dev/keyboard-mcp/releases)
+You will need to drag and drop the keyboard-mcp.dxt file found here: [dxt github release](https://github.com/keyboard-dev/keyboard-mcp/releases)

 ![](/img/desktop.png)